DSharpPlus/DSharpPlus/docs/articles/hosting/options.md

   the US.
 Their offer ranges from standard to more specialized deployments.
 * [**OVH**](https://www.ovh.com/us/ "OVH"): Based in EU and US.
 OVH is cheap, and used by many people.
 Their offer includes free DDoS protection.
+* [**Contabo**](https://contabo.com/ "Contabo"): Based in Germany, they have very good price-to-contents ratio.
+SSD-based VPS hosting starts at 4.99€/mo at the time of writing.
+* [**Vultr**](https://www.vultr.com/ "Vultr"): US-based, with datacenters all over the globe (incl.
+APAC region).
+Pricing similar to Digital Ocean (that is, not cheap).
+Possible to get starting credit when registering, but it requires a bit of poking around to find it.
+Starting at $2.50/mo or $3.50/mo if you want IPv4.
+* [**Linode**](https://www.linode.com/ "linode"): US-based, with datacenters all over the globe (also incl.
+APAC region, though not to the extent as Vultr).

 In addition to these, there are several hosting providers that offer free trials or in-service credit: